 Frequently Asked Questions

 Is Instructional Swim offered?
-Yes, we are pleased to offer instructional swim for Kindergarten and Ma’alot (grades 1- 4) campers three times a week at a local swim club.
+Yes, we are pleased to offer instructional swim for Pre-K (new in 2019!), Kindergarten and Ma’alot (grades 1- 4) campers three times a week at a local swim club.
 Instructional swim is included in tuition price for the summer.
 If parents want their children to have this experience, all they need to do is sign a waiver that will be sent out before the start of camp.

 What kinds of trips are offered?
 Our older Ma’alot campers have fun trips weekly.
 Last summer some of the Ma’alot trips included: Urban Air, Bowler City, the Ice House and several more.
 Our Kindergarten age campers have two trips during the summer and in past years, they visited the Turtle Back Zoo and Bowcraft, along with the Ma’alot campers.

 What specials are offered?
-Ma’alot campers experience a wide variety of different specials on a regular basis during the summer, including sports, music, science, and more.
+Our campers experience a wide variety of different specials on a regular basis during the summer, including sports, music, science, and more.
 These are in addition to the chugim that are offered as well, which are described below.

 What specialty tracks will be offered for Ma’alot?
 The specialty tracks will let Ma’alot campers dive into fun, engaging and educational activities.
 Campers will have the opportunity to sign up for electives every two weeks.
 Electives will take place for two hours, twice a week.
 Electives can include, dance, drama, music, sports, etc.